film and motion

 ‘Meditations Phase I | ‘Ocean Floor’

-A video accompaniment to ‘Ocean Floor’, the first phase of a new four part suite of ambient compositions, named ‘Meditations’.
+A video accompaniment to ‘Ocean Floor’, the first phase of the four part suite of ambient compositions, named ‘Meditations’.

-Released to coincide with the launch of this new site, the album is designed with total relaxation in mind.
+Released to coincide with the relaunch of this freshly designed site in Summer 2020, the album is designed with total relaxation in mind.

 Dunno about you, but I’ve always had a thing about gazing at the washing flapping around on washing lines, and I hope this short helps you appreciate the visual aesthetic, too.

 ‘Meditations Phase II | ‘Deep Dive’

-Another slow motion video which accompanies ‘Deep Dive’, the second phase off ‘Meditations’, the new alucidnation album.
+Another slow motion video which accompanies ‘Deep Dive’, the second phase off ‘Meditations’.

 This video was shot on the cricket pitch at Great Hampden, Buckinghamshire.
 It’s a quintessentially English village and this is a slow motion film of the sprinkler doing its thing.

 It’s amazing what layering and reversing can do to enhance a simple sequence.
 Mesmerising!

 Another piano-based extemporised affair, recorded whilst furloughed in May 2020.
-My finger is gradually improving which is evident from the way I’m playing.
+My finger was gradually improving which is evident from the way I’m playing.
 At least, I hope so.

 I took the basic recording into my studio and added a simple string arrangement to add a bit of body to the piece.

 I felt that it was still lacking something, so I added a treated electric piano part which seemed to do the trick.

-I managed to severely damage myself after coming off my pushbike during March of this year .
+I managed to severely damage myself after coming off my pushbike during March 2020.

-Since then, I’ve been trying to recuperate and doing lots of physiotherapy on both my left elbow, which I fractured, and my right index finger, which was properly mangled in the accident.
+I spent a very long time attempting to recuperate – doing lots of physiotherapy on both my left elbow, which I fractured, and my right index finger, which was properly mangled in the accident.

-So – here’s an off the cuff improvisation, recorded with my dodgy finger.
+So – here’s an off the cuff improvisation, recorded in April 2020 gingerly using my dodgy finger.
 Sounds OK, actually…!

 A track off my 2017 double album, ‘Paracosmic‘, this was recorded in my old front room with Stuart Nisbet on guitar, and myself accompanying on the ol’ piano.

 It’s a reflective piece and was recorded in one take.
 The video was filmed by Ed Richardson, during a weekend on the Northumbrian coast.
 Rain gave way to sunnier climes and the result is this rather lovely short.